 It is estimated that, on average, there are around six potholes per mile on council-controlled roads in England and Wales.

-In 2023, data obtained through a Freedom of Information (FOI) request provided a glimpse into the scale of the UK's pothole problem.
+In 2023, separate data obtained through a Freedom of Information (FOI) request provided a glimpse into the scale of the UK's pothole problem.

-It's important to note that the FOI request did not including road defects within Wales, Scotland and Northen Ireland - this means the true number of potholes in the UK is likely to be two or three times higher than the 556,658 that was reported.
+It's important to note that the FOI request did not include road defects within Wales, Scotland and Northen Ireland - this means the true number of potholes in the UK is likely to be two or three times higher than the 556,658 that was reported.

 What's more, between 2022 and 2023, 1.4 million potholes were filled in England and Wales - down from 1.7 million the year before.